zhongfu/tp/docs/UserGuide.md

 Example: `mark 2` marks the second job

-Continued Example: `mark 2` unmarks the second job
+Example: `mark 2` unmarks the second job after the previous example is performed

 ### Assign a job to an employee : `assign`